 In the event that a driver in a featured matchup is disqualified from the race, they will lose that matchup so long as the other driver is not disqualified.
 In the event that both drivers in a matchup are disqualified, that matchup will be voided.

-When a driver change occurs during a race, the new driver will fill the position of the exiting driver.
+When a driver change occurs during a race, any picks involving the driver being replaced will be voided.

 Delayed Events

-If a race is delayed but lockdown has already occurred, GridRival will use the results from the rescheduled race once completed.
+If a race is delayed, GridRival will use the results from the rescheduled race once completed.
+Lockdown time will remain at the originally scheduled race time.
 If the rescheduled race is delayed in such a manner that another race will occur prior, the event will be considered canceled.

-When an event is canceled prior to the event's lockdown, it will be removed from the calendar, any existing fantasy picks associated with that event will be cleared and new picks will be created for the replacement event.
+When a race is canceled prior to the event's lockdown, it will be removed from the calendar, any existing fantasy picks associated with that event will be cleared, and new picks will be created for the replacement event.

 Venue Changes